shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 ```
 func azure functionapp fetch-app-settings <FunctionAppName>
 ```
-- Update the `connection` property in your _function.json_ file to reference the name of your app setting that contains your conenction string
+- Update the `connection` property in your blob storage trigger to refer to this connection string

 ### Step 3 - Using the Azure Face API